Can I Trademark a Username?

 What is not a violation?

-Using another's trademark in a way that has nothing to do with the product or service for which the trademark was granted is not a violation of Instagram's trademark policy.
-Note that Instagram usernames are provided on a first-come, first-served basis and may not be reserved.
+Using another’s trademark in a way that has nothing to do with the product or service for which the trademark was granted is not a violation of Threads and Instagram’s terms and conditions.
+Note that Instagram and Threads usernames are provided on a first-come, first-served basis and may not be reserved.
 (Source)

 Twitter Trademark and Copyright Information

-X (formerly known as Twitter) explains its trademark policy on this page.
+X explains its trademark policy on this page.
 Like Instagram, they point out that someone may be using a mark in a way that is outside the scope of the registration (like our Apple example above.)
-They also provide information on the use of trademarks in Twitter Ads here.
+They also provide information on the use of trademarks in X Ads here.
 Also relevant in this discussion is their stance on username squatting.

 Please note that if an account has had no updates, no profile image, and there is no intent to mislead, it typically means there’s no name-squatting or impersonation.
 Note that we will not release squatted usernames except in cases of trademark infringement.
 If your report involves trademark infringement, please consult those policies for instructions for reporting these accounts.